nevinera/nevinera.github.com/source/posts/2025-07-10--on-memoization.html.md

 We have a "result", the output.
 We also have the "tokens" - that's what you get when you split the string up for processing (`@str.strip.split(/\s+/)`).
 And that `parse_token` method - it looks like it's cleaning the token up and then making it into an upcased symbol?
-This is where the "memoization" is for performance people start squinting at me, but remember that _that_ is not my goal most of the time (I work mostly on Rails apps, so while there are _occasionally_ places that _this_ sort of performance difference matters, it's so rare that I can discard it as a factor by default.
+This is where the "memoization is for performance" people start squinting at me, but remember that _that_ is not my goal most of the time (I work mostly on Rails apps, so while there are _occasionally_ places that _this_ sort of performance difference matters, it's so rare that I can discard it as a factor by default.
 In rails, performance means "make fewer trips to the database", or occasionally "stop